How to beat the chattering donkey

 There is an inner voice that wants you to play it safe.
 There is an urge to do it the right way without knowing what it is.
 I had set out on my own because I was sure that I had something to give to the world and that I could move some cheese and I am old enough to know all the stuff about entrepreneurs and how they did it their way.

 I am a big Steve Jobs fan and I had internalized iPhilosophy.
-I am an avid listener to Seth Godin’s audiobooks and a ton more from authors such as Larry Winget, Malcolm Mc Gladwell, Jeffrey Gitomer and many, many others.
-I have read the Bushido, the Book of the Rings, the Art of War and countless other classics.
+I am an avid listener to Seth Godin’s audiobooks and a ton more from authors such as Larry Winget, Malcolm Mc Gladwell, Jeffrey Gitomer, and many others.
+I have read the Bushido, the Book of the Rings, the Art of War, and countless other classics.

-I have gone far and wide and my brain knew everything there was to know in order to strike on my own.
+I have gone far and wide and my brain knew everything there was to know to strike on my own.

-But in spite of it all, when reality slaps you in the face it all pales and you grow afraid quicker than a drop of water vaporizes on the surface of the sun.
+But despite it all, when reality slaps you in the face it all pales and you grow afraid quicker than a drop of water vaporizes on the surface of the sun.
 All superior knowledge and experience just go away when the voice in the back of your head rears its ugly head and constantly tells you why something would not work out.

 Because all the easy stuff is immediately gobbled up by the armies of jokers there is nothing left for you.
 You have set your sights on something that is not easy but truly important and that sure irks a lot of people around you.